Georgia Corporation

 What information is required on the Georgia Articles of Incorporation?

-• The number of shares the corporation is authorized to issue
+• Number of shares the corporation is authorized to issue

-• The name and address of each incorporator
+• The name and address of your Georgia registered agent

 2. Complete the Transmittal Information Form

 The Transmittal Information Form is a business formation form that is required for all Georgia profit and nonprofit corporations.
+If you file online, this form will be combined with the Articles of Organization.

 What information is required on the Georgia Transmittal Information Form?